NESCent/2014-05-08-datacarpentry/lessons/sql/sql.md

     FROM surveys
     GROUP BY species

-GROUPY BY tells SQL what field or fields we want to use to aggregate the data.
+GROUP BY tells SQL what field or fields we want to use to aggregate the data.
+If we want to group by multiple fields, we give GROUP BY a comma separated list.

 ***EXERCISE: Write queries that return:***
 ***1. How many individuals were counted in each year***